evanfrang/lightpy/README.md

 LightPy is a project to simulate optics phenomena using the Angular Spectrum Method (ASM).
-Currently, you can run single slit, double slit, and circular aperture experiments.
-Also, I have the theoretical intensity curves for comparison, and they seem to agree in certain regions of parameter space.
+Currently, you can run single slit, double slit, circular aperture, and multislit (grating-ish) experiments.
+Comparison to theory is done on the plots.

 ## Python Requirements